 Due diligence is the responsibility to research all pertinent information about the parties involved prior to doing business

-The contribution margin ratio presents a profit (less variable expenses) as a percentage of net sales
+The contribution margin ratio is a financial metric that presents the profit (less variable expenses) as a percentage of net sales.

 Solvency ratios come in several flavors, but they all seek to shed light on a company’s ability to pay its long-term debt